marcglasberg/fast_immutable_collections/README.md

 may be theoretically possible to know this, but as it is, all the variables involved (which we can't always control or even observe) can overwhelm our predictive capability.

-Our benchmarks try to give a first approximation on the speed of our collections, but as discussed those results may not be as meaningful to you under all circumstances.
+Our [benchmarks][benchmark] try to give a first approximation on the speed of our collections, but as discussed those results may not be as meaningful to you under all circumstances.
 That said, we're trying to do it anyway.
-One thing is for sure, though:
-In terms of architecture, immutability beats mutability any day of the week.
+One thing is for sure, though: in terms of architecture, immutability beats mutability any day of the week.
 Even if few people will try to convince you to switch to the immutable collections for the performance gains, the main reason to use them is readability, maintainability, and general sanity.
 It will remove distractions and leave you more energy for creativity and problem-solving.
-And for that you need a package, since it offers you a low-cost way: It's not always easy to create immutable data structures by hand in a compact, maintainable way.
+And for that you need a package, since it offers you a low-cost way of using immutability at the bottom-most layer of your program: it's not always easy to create immutable data structures by hand in a compact, maintainable ways.

 The immutable collections in **FIC** all use the simple approach of recording changes, while periodically "flushing" them internally into regular mutable Dart collections and hiding their mutability.
 This approach works well, and the benchmarks seem to indicate they improve performance by an order of magnitude.
-However, the best possible approach would be to implement
-<a href="https://en.wikipedia.org/wiki/Hash_array_mapped_trie">hash array mapped tries</a> (HAMTs), which are dedicated
-immutable structures that are not built on top of regular mutable collections.
+However, the best possible approach would be to implement <a href="https://en.wikipedia.org/wiki/Hash_array_mapped_trie">hash array mapped tries</a> (HAMTs), which are dedicated immutable structures that are not built on top of regular mutable collections.
 The reason we did not use HAMTs is that it would be much more work, and also because I am unsure if the results would be as good as expected.
 The reason is that regular Dart collections use "external"